Case Study: Reducing AI Misinterpretation Through Structured Entity Signals

 This exposed the root issue:

-The entity was not structured for deterministic recognition.
+The entity was not structured for high-consistency recognition across AI systems.

 Meaning: